marceloandrioni/pdf_hyperlink2attachment/README.md

 * Using Microsof Word or LibreOffice Writer, just highlight the desired text and insert an hyperlink to a local file.

 * Export the `.docx` file to pdf. __Note:__ the pdf file should be exported, and not "printed" to pdf so the hyperlinks can be preserved.
+Open the pdf file and check if the hyperlinks were correctly exported.

 * The script can then be run with in CLI or GUI mode.